 6. Las Vegas Housing Prices Are Rising Slowly but Surely

 We don’t think the Las Vegas housing market is set up for a bust because it isn’t overheating.
 For example, the median single-family home’s price was just under $300,000 in the summer of 2018, a 3.2% increase over the prior year.
 That’s a healthy growth rate, whereas double-digit price increases are unhealthy.
 This rate is skewed up by the number of new luxury homes coming onto the market and the constant churn at the high end of the market.

 7. Las Vegas Rent Prices Are On the Rise

 During the Great Recession, Las Vegas went from a fifth of its residents renting to nearly two fifths.
 As the job market and personal credit improved, the area is back to having around 19% of residents rent.
 However, rents are on the rise.
-The average apartment rents for around a $1300 dollars, whereas the 2008 rental rate was around $900.
-You can of course charge much more for a three or four bedroom single family home than an apartment.
+The average apartment rents for around $1,108, a 6% increase compared to the previous year.
+The average size for a Las Vegas apartment is 894 square feet, but this number varies greatly depending on unit type.